xxsreexx00/FashionHouseTemp/README.md

 - Images to create an image viewer
 - A video for the video player
 - Some pannels of the information on the walls
-- C sharp scriptS to make the user be able to move in the environment, rotating objects, and change the images for the image viewer
+- C sharp scripts to make the user be able to move in the environment, rotating objects, and change the images for the image viewer

 Including folders in the :
 * Materials